Embroidermodder/Embroidermodder/embroidermodder2/docs/refman/emrm.md

 This file is a backup for that which is why I'm repeating myself between them.

-\subsection{JSON data Ideas}
+### JSON data Ideas

 So:

 1. Port `settings.ini` to `settings.json`.
 2. Place `settings.json` in `\$HOME/.embroidermodder` (or equivalent, see the homedir function in `gui.c`).
 3. Parse JSON using cJSON (we have the new parseJSON function).
 4. Better structure for settings data so parse and load JSON is easier and there's less junk in global variables.
 A structure similar to a Python dict that uses constants like the sketch below.

-\subsubsection{Why JSON over ini?}
+#### Why JSON over ini?

 1. We need to hand-write \emph{a} system because the current system is Qt dependent anyway.
 2. This way we can store more complex data structures in the same system including the layout of the widgets which may be user configured (see Blender and GIMP).
 3. Also it's easier to share information formatted this way between systems because most systems us JSON or XML data: there's better support for converting complex data this way.

-\subsubsection{Sketch of a settings system}
+#### Sketch of a settings system

 %.. literalinclude:: examples/settings\_system.c